tarbell-project/tarbell/tarbell/docs/tutorial.rst

 Out of the box, Tarbell gives you Bootstrap 3 CSS.
 Chances are, you'll want to extend this to add your own CSS to your project.

-To this point, we've ignored the ``_base`` directory in your project.
+To this point, we've ignored the ``_blueprint`` directory in your project.
 Now's the time to dive in!
 You may have noticed this line up at the top of your ``index.html`` file:

 .. code-block:: django